Inside NFL free-agent contract numbers: Who really got the best deals?

 Full guarantee at signing: Collins, $37 million; Thomas, $32 million; Mathieu, $26.8 million

 The reason I put Collins slightly ahead of Thomas is not that his full contract is $84 million over six years and Thomas' is $55 million over four years.
-It's that Collins has $5 million of his $12.5 million 2021 salary fully guaranteed at signing.
+It's because Collins has $5 million of his $12.5 million 2021 salary fully guaranteed at signing.
 As with Mosley's deal, this virtually assures Washington will keep Collins for at least that third year, as cutting him after two years and $37 million wouldn't make a lot of sense financially.
 Either way, it was an excellent week for agents David Mulugheta and Andrew Kessler, who negotiated the deals for Collins and Thomas.
-Trey Flowers' new deal with the Lions is another that includes guaranteed money in the third year -- $10 million of his $14.375 million 2021 salary - but there aren't many deals that do.
+Trey Flowers' new deal with the Lions is another that includes guaranteed money in the third year -- $10 million of his $14.375 million 2021 salary -- but there aren't many deals that do.

 Kareem Jackson, CB, Denver Broncos